 and precept both early and advanced experiential training.
 To develop scholarship

 skills, you will have the opportunity develop your problem solving skills and ability

-interpret, generate, and disseminate knowledge by conducting a major research project,
+to interpret, generate, and disseminate knowledge by conducting a major research project,

 benefit from your residency program.
 The future of clinical practice depends on quality